Question...?

 "Question...?" is a song by the American singer-songwriter Taylor Swift from her tenth studio album, Midnights (2022).
 Written and produced by Swift and Jack Antonoff, it is a minimalist electropop and synth-pop track that incorporates synth tones and sharp drum machine beats.
 The song contains a vocal sample of Swift's 2014 track "Out of the Woods".
-In the lyrics, Swift's narrator confronts an ex-lover with questions regarding their past behaviors and what could have happened differently.
+In the lyrics of "Question...?", Swift's narrator confronts an ex-lover with questions regarding their past behaviors and what could have happened differently.
+Several critics opined that the track referenced songs from Swift's previous albums 1989 (2014) and Reputation (2017).

-"Question...?" was released for limited-time download exclusively via Swift's website on October 25, 2022.
+"Question...?" was released as a limited-time digital copy exclusively via Swift's website on October 25, 2022.
 In reviews of Midnights, critics who picked the track as an album highlight lauded its lyrical details and production.
-The song peaked at number 11 on the Billboard Global 200 and within the top 10 on charts of Canada, the Philippines, Singapore, and the US.
+The sampling of "Out of the Woods" in "Question...?" won an iHeartRadio Music Award in 2023.
+"Question...?" peaked at number 11 on the Billboard Global 200 and within the top 10 on charts of Canada, the Philippines, Singapore, and the US.
 It received certifications in Australia, Canada, and the UK.
-Swift performed "Question...?" twice on her sixth concert tour, the Eras Tour.
+Swift performed the track twice on her sixth concert tour, the Eras Tour.